Baby Bedding Tips, Advice, and Recommendations: 7 Tips Every Parent Should Know

 Opt for organic cotton, the best material for baby bedding.

 Another important way to protect your baby’s delicate skin?
 Choose baby bedding that’s organic.
 An estimated 25% of the world’s pesticides and 10% of insecticides go to cotton plants, and a baby’s skin is going to be more susceptible to these chemical residues.
-(We’re partial to SNOO’s Fitted Sheets, which are made with soft, organic, breathable 100% cotton).
+(We’re partial to SNOO’s Fitted Sheets and Happiest Baby Crib Sheets, which are made with soft, breathable 100% GOTS certified cotton.)

 Stock up on spares.